koltanl/arch-install/README.md

 - Add our custom installation scripts
 - Include additional required packages
 - Build a custom ISO file
+- Ensure deployment files are included for post-install setup

 4. Write the ISO to a USB drive:
 ```bash